Thinking about inviting ASTROGLIDE into your bedroom? Here's how to have the "lube talk."

 Before you choose an ASTROGLIDE formula, you should start by asking yourself: why do I want to use lube?
 Don’t worry, there’s no “right” answer here.
 But understanding why you want to add personal lubricant to your sex life can help you understand your needs (and your partner’s needs) much easier.
 Here are a few reasons you might want to give lube a try:

-So should you sit down and have a talk about introducing lube into your lovemaking, or should you just go for it?
 The answer really depends on your partner and your communication style.
 Ask yourself: have I introduced new things into the bedroom before?
 If so, how did it go?
 Was my partner excited or thrown off guard?

 If you’ve always stuck to the same moves between the sheets try to think about your partner and how they feel about surprises.
 Do they love the idea of spontaneous date?
 Or are they the kind of person who tells you exactly what they want for their birthday and gets upset if you stray from their wishlist?